tutek1/DTLabs/02_Player/lab02.md

 ### How to jump?
-Jumping can be implemented in many ways, and it always depends on the game that we are making.
+Jumping can be implemented in many ways, and it always depends on the game being made.
 One way is to apply a **continuous force** while the player is holding the jump button (for a limited time), which makes the jump very responsive.
 Another, simpler way, which we will implement, is to apply an **instant force** as the jump.

 ### Jump Function Code